phoebe-gill/pjgill.net/content/post/git_config.md

 Compiled from various sources, this is what I use on a day-to-day basis.

-Removes excessive verbiage from status, but not too much.
+Removes excessive verbiage from `status`, but not too much.
 ```
 alias.st=status -bs
 ```